-Can games change the world?
-Solving environmental problems and playing games may not seem like compatable events but perhaps they can be.
-Join us for an inspiring, fun, evening in which researchers and video game developers unite to spark collaborations on new games for change – specifically, video games that are good for people and the planet.
+If so, you are invited to join us for an evening of fun and inspiring discussion as researchers and video game developers unite to spark collaborations on new games for change – specifically, video games that are good for people and the planet.

-The evening will consist of short, spirited presentations by game developers and researchers working in the environmental, educational, and social change realms.
-Exciting new games promoting environmental literacy, critical thinking, and positive action will be highlighted, and an audience-engaged gameshow will reveal “gamifiable” research that promises to inspire, shape, and inform game narratives and the interactive digital experience.
+The evening will consist of short, spirited presentations by acclaimed writer Emma Marris, award-winning game developer John Krajewski (Strange Loop Games) and other local researchers and game developers working in the environmental, educational, and social change realms.
+Exciting new games promoting environmental literacy, critical thinking, and positive action will be highlighted and an audience-engaged game design event will reveal research that holds the potential to inspire, shape, and inform game narratives and new interactive experiences.

 There will be plenty of time to mingle and brainstorm over locally brewed craft beer and gourmet appetizers.
 And there will be plenty of time to play exemplar video games that promote curiosity in nature.
 Developers will showcase projects in development so that you can experience firsthand the transformative potential of games for change.

 Emma Marris is a writer based in Klamath Falls, Oregon.
 She writes about people and the environment for National Geographic, the New York Times, Outside, Nature, and Sapiens.
 Her 2011 book, Rambunctious Garden, took an optimistic look at conservation in the 21st century.
 Marris will speak to how there’s more to nature than vast wildernesses, and there’s more ways to connect to it than the iconic white guy with a beard alone on a mountaintop.
 She will lead a tour of urban wilderness, culturally constructed parks, and re-wilded Pleistocene landscapes.
 Then she’ll explore how people on Earth interact with these natures, and how the elite outdoor recreation ideal both obscures and discourages other relationships between humans and the rest of Earth’s species.